-Predominantly from abandoned homestead trees, Old Time cider reflects the perfection of the trees' diversity and age.
-The name Old-Time is a nod to both the cidermakers from past generations who used these trees for their own cider and to the style of music which our cidermaker Steve plays: American Old-Time music.
+Predominantly from abandoned homestead trees, mixed with unidentified homestead apples, wild trees and other mixed heirlooms, reflecting the perfection of the trees' diversity and age.
+The name Old-Time is a nod to both cidermakers of past generations who used these trees for their own cider, and to the style of music which our cidermaker Steve plays: American Old-Time music.
+Tasting Notes: Light gold.
+Soft, rounded finish.
+Strawberry, grapefruit seed, butterscotch, musk.

-This cider showcases the Golden Russet apple, a native apple to New York, historically prized for it's excellent flavor in cider and on the table.
+A naturally sparkling Charmat method cider showcasing the Golden Russet apple, a native to New York historically prized for it's excellent flavor in cider as well as on the table.
+Tasting Notes: Light creme in color, prosecco-like lively effervescence, aromatic, crisp.
+Peach, raspberry, beeswax.

-South Hill Pommeau is a blend of barrel-aged Apple Spirits (Eau de Vie) with unfermented and unfiltered apple cider.
-During months of aging, the pommeau naturally clarifies to an amber liquid of exquisite character.
+Port-style cider.
+An apple apertif/digestif from a blend of barrel-aged Apple Spirits (Eau de Vie) with unfermented, unfiltered apple cider.
+After months of aging, the pommeau naturally clarifies to an amber liquid of exquisite character.
+Tasting Notes: Warming, rich and velvety.
+Aromas of honey and clove.
+Nutmeg, amaretto, sun-warmed plum.

-Fruit from a single orchard: The Reynolds family orchard on the East side of Cayuga Lake containing over 200 varieties of apples, many rare and heirloom.
+Made entirely from the fruit of a single orchard, The Reynolds family orchard, on the East side of Cayuga Lake containing over 200 varieties of apples, including many rare and heirloom varieties.
+Tasting Notes: Tiny bubbles.
+Leather, clove, clementine, sour cherry.

 Made from 100% wild seedling apples, gathered by hand in the hedgerows and forests around Ithaca, NY.
 The epitomy of terrior, bringing the expression of an exact time and place into the glass.

-A single-orchard cider, all of the fruit came from a small 1/4 acre homestead cider orchard planted by our friend Peter Hoover between 1995-2000 near Trumansburg, NY.
+A single-orchard cider.
+All of the fruit from a 1/4 acre homestead cider orchard planted by our friend Peter Hoover between 1995-2000 near Trumansburg, NY.
+Tasting Notes: Balanced and expressive with a mouth-watering finish.
+Aromas of wet slate, rich soil, bread crust, starfruit, lychee.

-The apples harvested for this cider were barrel-fermented and aged 9 months sur-lie in 4 to 6 year-old French barrels.
-Substantial tannins, intense fruit aromas and mouth-watering acidity of the fruit transformed through fermentation and bâtonage into cider with aromas of apple-skin, spice and roasted nuts; smooth yet astringent mouthfeel, and modest acidity.
-Pairs with roast chicken, and smoked gouda.
+Barrel-fermented and aged 9 months sur-lie in 4-6 year old French barrels.
+Undisgorged, unfined and unfiltered.
+Substantial tannins, intense fruit aromas and mouth-watering acidity of the fruit transformed through fermentation and bâtonage into cider.
+Tasting Notes: Smooth yet astringent mouthfeel, and modest acidity.
+Aromas of apple-skin, spice and roasted nuts.

 This poster is printed on site with paper made with the apple pomace from our apples.
 Fortunately we have an awesome print shop right next door!
 Printing by Liontail Press and Paper by Revival Book Arts.